-parties should be subject to reviews and held accountable to when and how they use and retain data.
-For example, in Singapore, relying party accountability is a prominent component of the Singpass system.150 In Italy, every new relying party is reviewed and charged a small fee before being allowed to access the system.
+Each government, at minimum, should have audit requirements for both themselves and the parties (both public and private) using government-issued digital credentials.
+All relying parties should be subject to reviews and held accountable to when and how they use and retain data.
+For example, in Singapore, relying party accountability is a prominent component of the Singpass system.159 In Italy, every new relying party is reviewed and charged a small fee before being allowed to access the system.